fastaichina/jupyterhub/docs/getting-started.md

 Let's start by describing what happens when you type `sudo jupyterhub` after installing it, without any configuration.

+**NOTE** The default is to run without SSL encryption.
+You should not run JupyterHub without HTTPS if you can help it.
+See [below](#Security) for how to configure JupyterHub to use SSL.

 ### Authentication

 The default Authenticator that ships with JupyterHub authenticates users with their system name and password (via [PAM][]).
-Any user on the system with a password will be allowed to start a notebook server.
+Any user on the system with a password will be allowed to start a single-user notebook server.

 ### Spawning servers

-The default Spawner starts servers locally as each user, one for each server.
+The default Spawner starts servers locally as each user, one for each user.
 These servers listen on localhost, and start in the given user's home directory.